xen/flask-project-template/README.md

 ## macOS

 How to make full Python setup on macOS is not topic that can be cowered quickly (because you will need XCode and few more steps).
-One of the prefered ways to install required packages is to use `brew`.
-Memcached and Redis are not nesessary for all sites, but I have included them into project since my projects usually depends on them.
+One of the preferred ways to install required packages is to use `brew`.
+Memcached and Redis are not necessary for all sites, but I have included them in the project since my projects usually depend on them.
 If you need them also then install [`brew`](http://brew.sh) and then run this command:

 ```sh
 brew install python  # or python3 or pypy
 brew install memcached libmemcached redis
 ```

-You also can use `brew` to install your prefered RDBMS, nginx or whatever you need for your development.
+You also can use `brew` to install your preferred RDBMS, nginx or whatever you need for your development.

 **Can I use Python 3?**

-This Flask project template is Python 3 ready, but unfortunately some of Flask extensions or python modules can be incompatible with Python 3.x.
+This Flask project template is Python 3 ready, but unfortunately, some of the Flask extensions or python modules can be incompatible with Python 3.x.
 If you are sure that you don't need one of them then try to use Python 3.x or PyPy.

 ## Included modules support